 Also, documents: before your spouse finds out, it’s a good time to gather tax returns, bank statements, retirement account statements, mortgage information and any kind of compensation agreements, because once the word’s out, some of these things might be missing.
 Also, get a P.O. box so your mail can come to you.
 Get a P.O. box.

 And try to get your hands on cash because it might be a while before you have access to it and you have to take care of your family.

 Also on that note, stop contributing to retirement accounts or retirement plans at work.
 Since you are going to have to split your retirement with your spouse, you’re going to want to stop contributing to it because half of what you contribute is going to be going to the other party.
 Hold off on retirement plan contributions, which will also give you more on each paycheck, which you’re going to need.

-And the last one: I want you to secure some credit.
+And the last one: secure some credit.
 If your spouse has it all, you’re being held hostage.
 You need some credit in your name and being held hostage once you start divorce is not how you’re going to want to feel.

 Before divorce, you may also want to consider the following:

 - Start collecting documentation on things like finances, properties, insurance, retirement plans, etc.